jevonmao/PermissionsSwiftUI/README.md

 ## 🛠️ Usage
 ### Customize Permission Texts
-😱 Be aware.
-Features ahead will wow you - the customization is so advanced, yet so simple.
-Have fun!

 To customize permission texts, use the modifier `setPermissionComponent()` For example, you can change title, description, and image icon: